 Rwanda policy ‘necessary evil’, says Tory London mayor candidate

-Moz Hossain initially refused to say whether he backed policy flagship immigration policy
+Moz Hossain initially refused to say whether he backed policy since he ‘defends the legal system’

 A Tory London mayoral candidate has described Rishi Sunak’s plan to send asylum seekers to Rwanda as a “necessary evil” after repeatedly refusing to endorse the policy.